Ellie Mills: Reception

 For her portrayal of Ellie, Baxendale was nominated for "Best Bitch" at the 2004 Inside Soap Awards.
 At the 2004 British Soap Awards, Ellie and Toby's rooftop fall was nominated for Spectacular Scene of the Year accolade.
 A writer from Soaplife included Ellie in their list of 10 most hated soap characters.
 They wrote "Ellie was always a selfish cow and marriage to a serial killer didn't improve her.
 Now Toby's dead and she's letting her own brother take the rap for a murder he didn't commit, fans who did have time for her have lost all sympathy as she refuses to get Dan off the hook."
 They also compiled a list of "top 10 soap baddies" who it was "best not to mess with".
-They included Ellie at number eight and wrote "you'd feel sympathy for any woman who married a serial killer, but Ellie's lost any claim to sympathy."
-They conclude that Ellie was "plain evil" for her treatment of Dan.
+They included Ellie at number eight and wrote "you'd feel sympathy for any woman who married a serial killer, but Ellie's lost any claim to sympathy", concluding that Ellie was "plain evil" for her treatment of Dan.

 Kathryn Secretan from Soaplife was critical of Ellie, stating "she may come across as feisty and fiercely independent, but Ellie Hunter has in reality always been pretty happy to flirt with anyone who'd pay her attention."
 Secretan found it "rather amazing" that Ellie managed to remain committed to Toby, considering her behaviour in previous episodes.
 Another Soaplife writer scathed "high maintenance is certainly one term that springs to mind to describe Ellie Hunter.
 After all, she has a selfish streak wider than her ego and is furiously independent.
 In fact you'd pity any fella who falls for her."
 Andy Baker from Inside Soap branded Ellie a "tough blonde" and a "feisty club barmaid".
 He thought it was "uncharacteristic" of Ellie to show kindness.
 Another reporter from the magazine praised the serial killer storyline.
 They assessed it was "the perfect way to remove the endless stream of golden-topped clones in the show."
 They suggested murdering Ellie because she is "self-absorbed" would be ideal.
-Another Inside Soap critic chose Ellie's court case in their "must see moments" feature.
-They also branded her a "pesky minx" with a "myriad of misdemeanours" and hoped she would be sent to prison for her behaviour.
+Another Inside Soap critic chose Ellie's court case in their "must see moments" feature and also branded her a "pesky minx" with a "myriad of misdemeanours" and hoped she would be sent to prison for her behaviour.
+A writer from WhatsOnStage.com called Ellie a "bad girl character".